-Candidates and Polling Agents will be admitted to the Polling Stations about 10 minutes before the opening of the Poll.
+Candidates and Polling Agents will be admitted to the Polling Stations about ten minutes before the opening of the Poll.
 Candidates and Polling Agents must remain in the places allotted to them by the Presiding Officer.
-The Candidates and Polling Agents must not speak to the voters.
-The Presiding Officer can request a police officer to remove a person from the Polling Station who is not behaving properly.
+The Candidates and Polling Agents must not speak to the voters nor display any campaign material within the Polling Station limits.
+The Presiding Officer can request a police officer to remove a person from the polling station who is not behaving properly.